AdobeDocs/adobe-io-runtime/src/pages/guides/using/creating_actions.md

     });
 }
 ```
 This code will execute correctly and the error will be handled.

 In general when an asynchronous operation is performed, there is a chance that something could go wrong, such as a network error, a database connection issue, or an unexpected input.
 If an error occurs but is not handled, the node process will be terminated.
-Therefore, it is important to handle any potential errors that may occur within the callback function to prevent these issues.

-One way to handle errors is to use a try-catch block inside the callback function.
-This allows you to catch any errors that may occur and handle them in a specific way, such as logging an error message or retrying the operation.

-In summary, it is important to always handle errors inside the callback function passed to setTimeout or any other async function to ensure the reliability and stability of the program.
+Therefore, it is important to always handle errors inside the callback function passed to setTimeout or any other async function to ensure the reliability and stability of the program.

 ### HTTP context